 - Where to stay in Vancouver: The best hotels for sightseeing

-- Beyond Vancouver attractions: More places to go in Canada
+- Beyond Vancouver: More things to do in Canada

 What to do in Vancouver: Top attractions & best places to visit